 At the moment, the average conversion rate for eCommerce businesses ranges between 2-3%.
-Even if you are already doing a good job and are towards to top of this range, this average should not stop you from trying to increase it even further.
+Even if you are already doing a good job and are at to top of this range, this average should not stop you from trying to increase it even further.
 Set goals for your online store and have tools in place to track your progress.

-There are some important steps you can take to insure you get as many customers through the conversion funnel as possible.
+There are some important steps you can take to ensure you get as many customers through the conversion funnel as possible.
 There are many conversion rate optimization hacks you can apply to help with this without breaking the bank.
 Here are some best examples that helped our clients become more effective in acquiring new customers!

 Understand what the consumer wants or needs and supply that in the simplest and easiest way.
 There is no reason customers should feel overwhelmed and find it more difficult to purchase online than in a walk-in store.